Nischal-Karki-1/from-promises-to-accountability/README.md

 ```

 ### `annotators/`
-Contains the annotation guidelines used to define and label political commitments, along with the sheets from the three reviewers involved in the annotation and adjudication process.
+Contains the annotation guidelines used to define and label electoral commitments, along with the sheets from the three reviewers involved in the annotation and adjudication process.

 ### `dataset/`
 Contains the gold-standard dataset split into **train** and **test** sets, provided in `.xlsx` format.
 Each instance is a sentence extracted from Nepali political texts, labeled as either Commitment (C) or Non-Commitment (NC).